auth0/auth0-java-mvc-common/README.md

 #### Signing Algorithms

 The **HS256 symmetric algorithm** is the default expected signing algorithm.
-Tokens are verified using the client secret found in your Auth0 Application's settings.
+Tokens are signed and verified using the client secret found in your Auth0 Application's settings.
+You use this value when you instantiate the `AuthenticationController` instance.

 If your application is using the **RS256 asymmetric algorithm**, tokens are signed using a private key and verified using the public key associated with your Auth0 domain.
-For RS256, configure a `JwkProvider` for your Auth0 domain to enable retrieving the public key needed during the verification phase:
+If using RS256, configure a `JwkProvider` for your Auth0 domain to enable retrieving the public key needed during the verification phase:

 ```java